Supreme Court to hear Arctic drilling lawsuit

 “Norway’s exported greenhouse gas emissions from oil and gas are already ten times as high as its domestic emissions.
 The world’s rapidly declining carbon budget does not have room for more oil extraction”, said Therese Hugstmyr Woie, head of Nature and Youth.

-Amended two years ago, the Constitution’s Arctic 112 is aimed to ensure the State has an obligation to take measures guaranteeing the citizens’ rights to a secure climate, including for the descendants.
+Amended two years ago, the Constitution’s Article 112 is aimed to ensure the State has an obligation to take measures guaranteeing the citizens’ rights to a secure climate, including for the descendants.

 Article 112 reads: “Every person has the right to an environment that is conducive to health and to a natural environment whose productivity and diversity are maintained.
 Natural resources shall be managed on the basis of comprehensive long-term considerations which will safeguard this right for future generations as well.
 In order to safeguard their right in accordance with the foregoing paragraph, citizens are entitled to information on the state of the natural environment and on the effects of any encroachment on nature that is planned or carried out.
 The authorities of the state shall take measures for the implementation of these principles.”